Whether it’s piping, open joints, voids, washouts or deteriorated inverts, CJGeo has solutions to fit your corrugated metal pipe repair needs.

 Deteriorated inverts are one of the most common problems with corrugated metal pipes.
 Sometimes, pipes are properly installed and maintained and never develop piping or voids.
 However, over time, the protective coatings, such as galvanizing or aluminizing are abraded, exposing the the steel pipe to water.
 This usually happens at the invert, where flow with suspended solids is the most prevalent.
 Over time, the invert of the pipe rusts, eventually rusting through.

-Once the invert rusts through, the piping is almost guaranteed, and it’s important to perform corrugated metal pipe repair soon.
 During low flow conditions, it’s pretty common to see pipes with corroded inverts have water flowing through parts of the pipe that then disappears through a corroded area and then reappears a few feet further down the pipe out of a corroded area.
 After an invert has corroded completely, the deterioration of the culvert system is greatly accelerated.
 This can result in complete failure, including collapse of the pipe.

 Deteriorated inverts can be repaired a number of ways.
 Inverts can be paved with concrete, which essentially creates a new pipe floor using reinforced concrete.
 If invert deterioration is localized, installing special concrete blankets in the invert to stop abrasion of the pipe can be done.
 Sprayed coatings may also be used for corrugated metal pipe repair to address corroded inverts.